 Belong Mobile Review: Budget BYO on Telstra Network

 In our Australian mobile provider analysis, Belong Mobile came out as one of the top providers with a 4 out 5-star rating overall.
 This was thanks mostly to Belong’s 4.5-star score for data per dollar value but being on Telstra’s wholesale network contributed heavily to the provider’s high overall score.
-Out of all the Telstra wholesale network providers, Belong was second only to ALDI Mobile (which offers some top-notch prepaid deals).

 That’s great value for a telco with that kind of coverage.
 To give you an idea of how it compares with other plans on the Telstra network, check the table below.

 It’s important to note that Belong only offers postpaid plans.
 If you’re after something prepaid, you might want to check out ALDI Mobile, which provides similar value in the prepaid space.

 A mixed bag.